 Ben has consulted, taught, or spoken worldwide on business combinations and strategy.
 His clients have included General Electric, Bayer, Syngenta, Yahoo!, Johnson Controls, Battelle Memorial Institute, Abbott Labs, Eli Lilly, DuPont, Sun Microsystems, Motorola, Daimler, MasterCard, Qualcomm, Hewlett Packard, Chevron, and NASA.
 He has taught in executive education programs at Harvard Business School, Brandeis, INSEAD, and the University of Chicago.
 He is a frequent top-rated speaker at industry and professional conferences, such as at The Conference Board the Management Roundtable, and the Association of Strategic Alliance Professionals (where he is CSAP certified).

-Ben is an advisor to Powerlinx, the leading online partner search and matching service, and to EpVen, a social enterprise promoting small farmer food production, and a judge at MassChallenge.
+Ben is an advisor to Powerlinx, the leading online partner search and matching service, and to Inspira Farms, a social enterprise promoting small farmer food production, and a judge at MassChallenge.

 Ben holds a Bachelor of Arts in history and in economics from Brandeis (1976), a Master of Public Affairs in economic development from Princeton (1978), and a Doctor of Business Administration in international business from Harvard (1985).
-He worked as a project economist at the International Finance Corporation, part of the World Bank Group (1978-1981).
 Born and raised in Curaçao (Netherlands Antilles), he speaks four languages (English, Dutch, Spanish, and Papiamentu), and is a dual citizen of the United States and the Netherlands.
 On many clear nights, he is outside observing and photographing the skies.